AdebayoBraimah/CSE505/README.md

 TODO:
 - Make CLI with separate options for: knowledge graph creation, and querying
-- Compare clingo, and ErgoAI
+- Compare clingo, and ErgoAaI
+- Make image of pipeline(s)

 # Installation